Formula-Electric-Berkeley/FEB_Firmware_SN3/BandaidDatalogger-main/README.md

 ## 4/16/24
 Data logging aspect has been finished.
 Should probably think about how to recover the sd card in the event any of the FATfs syscalls fail.
 Timestamps in ms has been added
 	TODO: Needs a new file system to create new file on startup, and to try restarting the file on syscall failure.
 Also needs python script.

+## 5/26/24
+Wrote code for IMU configuration and logging, need to test and debug.